 Below, you'll find historic corners of London, hidden-away art and antiquities, curiosities and beautiful buildings that don't appear on traditional tourist itineraries for London attractions.
 The best thing?
 Most of them are free to visit.
-And remember, these are just some of London's hidden treasures; the best way to find your own is to explore the capital for yourself.

-1. Sir John Soane's Museum
+11. Sir John Soane's Museum

 The former residence of Sir John Soane, architect of the Bank of England, is one of London's finest public museums.
 More than 20,000 architectural drawings and antiquities, including the Egyptian Sarcophagus of Seti, sit alongside works by Turner, Canaletto and Piranesi at Sir John Soane’s Museum, where everything is left in much the way Soane wanted.

 12. Secret bars